doov-org/doov/README.md

 ## Syntax tree

 The rules provides an AST that can be printed as a human readable format with the `Readable#readable` method that is available on any DSL object.
-By default the output is from `AstLineVisitor` that outputs the string in plain text.
+By default the output is from `AstLineVisitor` that outputs the string in plain text (see wiki section [Validation Engine](https://github.com/lesfurets/dOOv/wiki/Validation-Engine)).

 ```java
 DOOV.when(userBirthdate().ageAt(today()).greaterOrEquals(18)).validate().readable()